rks101/eglinux/README.md

 Feedback: If this page helps you understand and gain hands-on Linux experience, please cite or reference this page.
 Additionally, please let me know how I can improve this page in terms of coverage and utility.

+Linux powers most servers and large application deployments worldwide.
+Knowing how to navigate, search, and get help within it is a must for any application developer, sysadmin, or defender.
+Come, let's make penguins happy :)

 * [eglinux](#eglinux)
   * Part-1
       * [`ls -lrt`](#ls--lrt)